Kthulu120/liquid_dl/README.md

 ```
 git clone https://github.com/Kthulu120/liquid_dl.git
 ```
- Finally we need to cd inside the directory && run the server
+ Finally we need to cd inside the directory && run the server (though you may have to modify this command dependng on OS)
 ```
 sudo nohup python manage.py runserver your-ip:8000
 ```